-Grading: There will be regular problem sets (20%), two midterm exams (50%) and one final exam (30%).
-While there will not be a participation grade, I believe that attending lectures and actively participating with both questions and contributions to discussions is beneficial for both your own understanding of the material and that of your peers.
+Grading: There will be regular problem sets (10%), a participation grade through Top Hat (10%) a group project (15%), two midterm exams (40%) and one final exam (25%).
+While the participation component is small, I believe that attending lectures and actively participating with both questions and contributions to discussions is beneficial for both your own understanding of the material and that of your peers.
 I therefore strongly encourage not only attending lectures, but also showing up prepared and ready to discuss the material.
-Regular class participation can help your grade if you are on the borderline between two grades.

 All homework must be turned in on time.
 Homework turned in late will not be graded.
-To the extent possible we will have homework problems on Blackboard, and each of these will be available only up to the due date and time.
 There will be no make-up exams.
 If you miss a midterm, the weight of that exam will be put onto the final exam.
 Please note this is a risky proposition since the final will become a very large portion of your grade, not to mention that truly, the best way to prepare for the final exam, is to do all required work regularly, including taking the midterm exams.